-- Emergency care for accidental injury to natural teeth......No charge - The care is not covered if you hurt your teeth while chewing or biting unless the chewing or biting results from a medical or mental condition. - Anthem Blue Cross HMO does not cover any other kind of dental care. - Medically necessary dental or orthodontic services that are an integral part of reconstructive surgery for cleft palate procedures......No charge
+- - The care is not covered if you hurt your teeth while chewing or biting unless the chewing or biting results from a medical or mental condition. - This plan does not cover any other kind of dental care.

 "Cleft palate" means a condition that may include cleft palate, cleft lip, or other craniofacial anomalies associated with cleft palate.

 Important: If you decide to receive dental services that are not covered under this plan, a dentist who participates in an Anthem Blue Cross network may charge you his or her usual and customary rate for those services.
 Prior to providing you with dental services that are not a covered benefit, the dentist should provide a treatment plan that includes each anticipated service to be provided and the estimated cost of each service.
 If you would like more information about the dental services that are covered under this plan, please call us at the Member Services number on your Member ID card.
 To fully understand your coverage under this plan, please carefully review this Evidence of Coverage document.